hpc-carpentry/tuning_lammps/_episodes/01-why-bother-performance.md

 > 4. Use GPUs instead of CPUs
 > 5. Splitting code up into smaller segments
 >
+>> ## Solution
-> > 1.
-Yes, MPI can enable you to split your code into multiple processes distributed over multiple cores, known as parallel programming.
+>> 1. Yes, MPI can enable you to split your code into multiple processes distributed over multiple cores, known as parallel programming.
-> > 2.
-Yes, like MPI this is also parallel programming, but deals with threads, by splitting a process into multiple threads, each thread using a single core.
+>> 2. Yes, like MPI this is also parallel programming, but deals with threads, by splitting a process into multiple threads, each thread using a single core.
-> > 3.
-Yes, that is their purpose.
+>> 3. Yes, that is their purpose.
 Different libraries run on different architectures however.
-> > 4.
-Yes, GPUs are better at handling multiple tasks, whereas a CPU is better running singular tasks quickly.
+>> 4. Yes, GPUs are better at handling multiple tasks, whereas a CPU is better running singular tasks quickly.
-> > 5.
-No, if you have a simulation that needs to be run from start to completion, splitting the code into segments won't be of any benefit and will waste compute resources.
+>> 5. No, if you have a simulation that needs to be run from start to completion, splitting the code into segments won't be of any benefit and will waste compute resources.
+>>
 >{: .solution}
 {: .challenge}